 RSHE

-In Term 5, we changed the resources and planning scheme we use for our PSHE and RSHE lessons.
-I felt that across the school we just needed a fresh update of the plans and ideas that we were using, particularly when it came to the Relationships and Health aspect of the curriculum.
+We changed the resources and planning scheme we use for our PSHE and RSHE lessons.
+We felt that across the school we just needed a fresh update of the plans and ideas that we were using, particularly when it came to the Relationships and Health aspect of the curriculum.

 Some classes may not have covered any of these lessons so far this term because they are doing it in a block in the weeks to come but hopefully this resource will help you be ready for any questions your child might have.

-If you have any further questions, please do not hesitate to contact me via email.
+If you have any further questions, please do not hesitate to contact us via email.

 The new RSHE (Relationships, Sex and Health Education) curriculum became statutory in September 2020 and we now deliver this as part of our curriculum at Rocks Park, as we feel it links so strongly with our 6 school values.
 The school uses PSHE Solutions to deliver it's RSHE curriculum and the lesson plans can be found here.
 Not all lessons in here will be taught but you can always ask for more information from your child's teacher.